NatashaJWangui/Books-Lending-App/book_lending/README.md

 # Run Tests

-This app uses the default Rails testing framework.
+This app uses the default Rails testing framework(Minitest).
 1. To run all tests:
     rails test